Volleyball

 To date, only two studies have studied attentional strategies in volleyball, more specifically investigating serve.
 In one study, the results showed that focusing on the hand movement for a topspin serve was worse than focusing on the target's position on the opponent's court.4 In another study, Wulf and colleagues5 investigated the attentional strategies in the tennis serve for novice and skilled players, one group received internal feedback while the other group received external instructions.
 Both groups participated in two training sessions of 25 trials, and one extra testing (retention) session of 15 trials was made a week later.
 During the practice trials, at every 5th trial, the coach would provide feedback using either internal or external instructions (Figure – 1).
 The participants were tested regarding their form and accuracy (targets on the court).

 It is important to say that the internal focus is a feasible strategy and can be used!
 I would not recommend using internal focus during competitions or game situations because it might affect performance, mainly for advanced athletes.
-Although using the internal focus of attention has been deemed as bad, it has been shown effective to change kinematics, when many times the external attention is redundant.
+Although using the internal focus of attention has been deemed as bad, it has been shown effective in changing kinematics, when many times the external attention is redundant.
 In the literature, most of the studies have measured only the performance, but for expert coaches, many times, the goal is to teach the proper form and consequently to improve performance in the long-term run.
 This seems to be simple but has many implications for training goals.

 We are running a research at the University of Wyoming with attentional instructions in volleyball setting.
 Therefore, the participants receive a ball tossed by a machine and do a volleyball set to a target.
 The preliminary results show that the internal focus of attention does not decrease performance.